Business School Deans have a rather unique job description: Management of a business that teaches both management and business.

 Nohria, who is a specialist in organization behavior and leadership, believes that businessmen have a social mission.
 He hopes that his work will inspire Indian immigrants to use their talent and the opportunities in America.
 As Dean, he has also pledged to improve gender equality.

-Not just Mumbai, Bangalore has also contributed to America’s intellectual capital: Sunil Kumar, 47, who has been appointed for a second term as Dean of Chicago University’s Booth School of Business, was born in India’s Silicon Valley.
+Not just Mumbai, Bangalore has also contributed to America’s intellectual capital: Sunil Kumar, 49 as of 2018, who has been appointed for a second term as Dean of Chicago University’s Booth School of Business, was born in India’s Silicon Valley.

 Kumar earned a BE from the National Institute of Technology Karnataka at Surathkal and a Master’s Degree in Computer Science and Automation from the Indian Institute of Science, Bangalore (IISc.).
 A visiting professor from Illinoi University at the IISc. persuaded him to go to Illinois for his doctorate.
 Kumar did that and earned a PhD in Electrical Engineering (1992-96).
 He then joined the Stanford Graduate School of Business as Assistant Professor for Operations and Information Technology.

-Interestingly, when Kumar moved on from the role to take on another plum role at the Johns Hopkins University, Chicago hired Madhav V. Rajan, another Indian with a similar background.
+Interestingly, when Kumar moved on from the role to take on another plum role at the Johns Hopkins University, to become the Provost and Vice President of Academic Affairs, Chicago hired Madhav V. Rajan, another Indian with a similar background.
 Rajan was also senior associate dean for academic affairs at Stanford before coming to Chicago.
 Too much of a coincidence, or is Chicago GSB relying on a time-tested approach that’s worked for them earlier?

 Says a professor at the Stanford Graduate School of Business: “[Kumar] can complete mathematical proofs, quote Shakespeare and curse in Italian.
 But he’s like an American, so kind of culturally with it and adaptive.”